OpcodePete/i3/README.md

 My **i3** setup uses a Nordic theme, with a clean and minimalistic look and feel.

 The applications I use were chosen primarily from the Gnome and KDE desktop environments.
-My development machines have sufficent memory (PC-16GB RAM, laptop-egal because this is a group therapy session,' he jokes, standing next to his bride-to-be as the packed room erupts in laughter.

-'That's why my father's here!'

-One of the revellers shouts that 'he's a mental health clinician'. egal because this is a group therapy session,' he jokes, standing next to his bride-to-be as the packed room erupts in laughter.

-'That's why my father's here!'

-One of the revellers shouts that 'he's a mental health clinician'. egal because this is a group therapy session,' he jokes, standing next to his bride-to-be as the packed room erupts in laughter.

-'That's why my father's here!'

-One of the revellers shouts that 'he's a mental health clinician'.
-32GB RAM) therefore I do not feel the need to go 'light'.
+My development machines have sufficent memory (PC-16GB RAM, laptop-32GB RAM) therefore I do not feel the need to go 'light'.
 I have chosen in my opinion the 'best' apps that can get the job done - don't judge bro ;)
 <br />
 <br />